 - The fat content of milk increases towards the end of a feed.
-So that if you’re pumping, milk expressed towards the end of a pumping session will have a higher fat content.
-If baby is feeding directly at the breast, breast compressions can help release higher fat milk.
+If you’re pumping, milk expressed towards the end of a pumping session will have a higher fat content.
+If baby is feeding directly at the breast, gentle breast compressions or breast massage can help release higher fat milk.

 - Breast milk can be centrifuged to obtain the higher fat cream layer at the top of the milk which can be used to increase the calorie concentration of breast milk.
-This can be done in a milk bank 18.
+This can be done in a milk bank.39